 - 2016 Community Impact Award/Zacharias Sexual Abuse Center

 - 2015 Justinian of the Year/Coalition to Reduce Recidivism

 - 2015 Executive Director’s Award/Lake County Juvenile Officer’s Association

 - 2014 State’s Attorney of the Year/Illinois State Crime Commission

-- 2014 Frederic Milton Thrasher Award/National Gang Crime Research Center
+- 2014 Frederic Milton Thrasher Award for outstanding leadership in gang prosecution/National Gang Crime Research Center

-- 2014 Moxie Award/Illinois Coalition Against Sexual Assault (ICASA)
+- 2014 Moxie Award for supporting sexual assault victims and justice through the criminal justice system/Illinois Coalition Against Sexual Assault (ICASA)

-- 2014 Community Leadership Award/2014 Overdose Awareness Day Planning Committee
+- 2014 Community Leadership Award/Overdose Awareness Day Planning Committee

 - 2013 Person of the Year/United Hellenic Voters of America